sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Prediction
 -----------

-It will make prediction on future data using the Prediction Node.
+It will make prediction on the future data using the Prediction Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^